I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

 “It’s OK.
 I snitched on Renna.”

-Ling knelt and checked under the toilet stalls for shoes: “Joe Renna?”
+Ling checked under the bathroom stalls for shoes: “Joe Renna?”

 “Yeah.
 He was dissing my shoes anyway.
 Karma’s a bitch.”

-I’d learned about karma from Ms. Shoebill, one of the few subjects in her class I found interesting.
+I’d learned about karma from Ms. Shoebill.
+It was one of the few interesting subjects in her class.